 New products were introduced, following customer demand, such as sausage rolls, gluten free, chilli sausages and burgers.
 These have grown the product range significantly and contributed to continued growth and success.
 Family run private distributors cover the majority of Kent and East Sussex and major wholesale businesses have delivered growth and stability.

-Jim retired in 2015, but he knew the business was in good hands with his children and grandchildren now working full time as shareholders and company Directors.
+Jim retired in 2015, but he knew the business was in good hands with his children now working full time as shareholders and company Directors.

 2018 saw a brand re-brand for Korkers Sausages but the now famous pig remains centre stage as the heritage of Jim’s endeavours are much loved and not to be forgotten.
 2019 marks the 60th anniversary of Korkers and the business has never looked better.
 With the sad passing of Jim Hoad in February 2019 his legacy lives on with this thriving and dynamic company run by his beloved family.